jonbrick/notion-database-sync/README.md

 This repository contains sync scripts for collecting and storing data from various services into Notion databases:

+- **🌟 Unified Daily Collector**: One command to collect from all services for any date
 - **GitHub Activity Sync**: Collects PR and commit activity from GitHub repositories
 - **Oura Sleep Sync**: Collects sleep data and patterns from Oura Ring
 - **Strava Workout Sync**: Collects workout and activity data from Strava